arex6240/abirbhav_phase2/cryptography.md

 what should we do for you?
 E --> encrypt D --> decrypt.
 ```
-Here's the code I used to calculate N:
+the code I used to calculate N:

 ```
 import math